thomasgredig/RAWdataR/README.md

 The goal of RAWdataR is to validate the scientific RAW folder and perform some standard file checks in R language.
 From the National Science Foundation, the [Open Data at NSF](https://www.nsf.gov/data/) describes the underlying goals and fosters maintaing metadata.

-This `R package` supports the following workflow: (1) create an R data package, (2) to be used in an R analysis package.
-The data package needs to include meta data and descriptions; it should only include raw data, no transformations, etc.

-**General usage:** In the project folder, create a subfolder `RAW` that contains all RAW data.
-It can have subfolders.
-Run the interactive function `raw.dataProject()`.
+This `R package` supports the following workflow:
+* Managing the `data R package` that contains all the RAW data information
+* Managing access to the `project R package` that generates graphs, reports and publication materials.

 ## Installation